P-p-H-d/mlib/README.md

 Throwing an exception is not fully supported yet.

-##### void M\_INIT\_FAILURE (void)

-This macro is called when an initialization error has been detected and shall be raised.
-The default is to abort the execution.
-The macro can :

-* abort the execution,
-* throw an exception (In this case, the state of the object is unchanged),
-* set a global error variable and return.

-NOTE: The last case is not currently supported.
-Throwing an exception is not fully supported yet.

 ##### void M\_ASSERT\_INIT\_FAILURE(expression)

 This macro is called when an assertion used in an initialization context